 Trimming down this excess fat will reduce the risk of flare-ups the amount and of drippings that collect in your grill.
 This will also reduce the fat percentage of the steak by making it leaner.

-Yes, we agree that there are few things better than the fat off a good steak, but some sacrifices have to be made and it is far better to eat a healthier steak today than no steak tomorrow.Continue to 3 of 4 below.
+Yes, we agree that there are few things better than the fat off a good steak, but some sacrifices have to be made.Continue to 3 of 4 below.

 03 of 04